Skip to main content

 int32_t hgsdk_opt_in(void);

-Returns 0 if function call was successful, otherwise returns negative error code.
+0 on success; otherwise a negative error code.

 Remarks

-Store information that user consent was given and inform SDK service that it can start.
-Subsequent calls to hgsdk_start() will be allowed to start SDK service.
+• Subsequent calls to hgsdk_start() will be allowed to start the service.

 hgsdk_opt_out